rwynn/gtm/README.md

 	Workers = [ "Tom", "Dick", "Harry" ]

 Create a consistent filter to distribute the work between Tom, Dick, and Harry.
+A consistent filter needs to acces the Data attribute of each op so it needs to be set as a Filter as opposed to a NamespaceFilter.

 	name := flag.String("name", "", "the name of this worker")
 	flag.Parse()